 #3 Entrepreneurial

-A career in financial advising has a certain amount of uncertainty to it when it comes to your money.
+A career in financial advising has a certain amount of uncertainty to it when it comes to your income.
 This may include what the market will look like, what your clients want, and the necessary marketing costs to help grow your practice.

 In terms of relationships, minimizing the risk of damaging these relationships is essential to even having a practice.
 The best way to protect your relationships is to always be honest, and transparent, and act in the best interest of your clients, no matter what that looks like for your practice.